 - (a) Independence is essential to the integrity and objectivity of the investigation.
 Maintaining independence is achieved through compliance with rules and regulations designed to prohibit undue influence, and the appearance of undue influence, by the involved agency in the investigation. - (b) Standards for an investigation completely independent of the involved agency: - Once the involved agency personnel and/or other first responders have rendered the scene safe and provided or facilitated life-saving first aid to persons at the scene who have life-threatening injuries, the involved agency will immediately call the IIT.
 Then the primary focus of the involved agency shifts to the protection and preservation of evanescent evidence in order to maintain the integrity of the scene until the IIT arrives.
 Once the IIT arrives, and the IIT commander has the appropriate resources on scene, the involved agency will relinquish control of the scene to the IIT. - No member of the involved agency may participate in any way in the investigation of police use of deadly force conducted by the IIT, with the following exception: - Specialized equipment belonging to the involved agency may not be used by the IIT unless: 1 no reasonable alternative exists; 2 the equipment is critical to carrying out the independent investigation; and 3 the use is approved by the IIT commander.
-If the equipment is used, the nonlaw enforcement community representatives on the IIT must be notified about: 1 why it needs to be used; and 2 the steps taken to appropriately limit the role of any involved agency personnel in facilitating the use of that equipment. - No information about the ongoing independent investigation of police use of deadly force will be shared with any member of the involved agency, except limited briefings given to the chief or sheriff of the involved agency about the progress of the investigation so that they can manage the internal administrative investigation and communicate with their community about the progress of the investigation. - If the chief or sheriff of the involved agency requests that the IIT release the body cam video or other investigation information of urgent public interest, the IIT commander should honor the request with the agreement of the prosecutor of jurisdiction.
+If the equipment is used, the nonlaw enforcement community representatives on the IIT must be notified about: 1 why it needs to be used; and 2 the steps taken to appropriately limit the role of any involved agency personnel in facilitating the use of that equipment. - No information about the ongoing independent investigation of police use of deadly force will be shared with any member of the involved agency.
+The administrative investigation of the involved agency must remain separate from the independent criminal investigation. - If the chief or sheriff of the involved agency requests that the IIT release the body cam video or other investigation information of urgent public interest, the IIT commander should honor the request with the agreement of the prosecutor of jurisdiction.